 Answer: For any Harley Twin-Cam engine, we highly recommend using AMSOIL Synthetic 20W-50 in “all three holes” (as they put it) for two essential reasons.

 AMSOIL 20W-50 Synthetic Motorcycle Oil is specifically designed to withstand the rigors of engine, transmission and primary chaincase use.
 Expect smooth, quiet shifting with maximum component life.
-It is contains additives to prevent wear and the 100% synthetic base oil will not shear down (thin out), leaving transmission or primary components vulnerable to accelerated wear.
+It is contains additives to prevent wear and the 100% synthetic base oil will not shear down (thin out).
+Therefore, it will not leave transmission or primary components vulnerable to accelerated wear.

 Let’s look at the actual viscosity numbers of AMSOIL 20W-50 Motorcycle Oil and AMSOIL Severe Gear 75W-90, 75W-110 and 75W-140.
 The industry standard for measuring viscosity is in “centistokes” at 100°C.

 Gear lubes do contain heavy doses of “extreme pressure” additives which many believe prevent transmission wear and provide quieter operation.
-Again, AMSOIL 20W-50 Motorcycle Oil is packed with additives specifically designed to prevent wear in clutches, gears, chains and sprockets, so again there is no downside to going the 20W-50 route.
+Again, AMSOIL 20W-50 Motorcycle Oil is packed with additives specifically designed to prevent wear in clutches, gears, chains and sprockets.
+There is absolutely no downside to going the 20W-50 route.

-As for the use of automatic transmission fluid (ATF) in Harley primary chaincases, we have heard that some riders do this, but we do not recommend this option.
+Some tout the use of automatic transmission fluid (ATF) in Harley primary chaincases.
+We do not recommend this option.
 Again, let’s look at actual viscosity numbers to back this up.
 The viscosity of a typical ATF at 100°C is 7.5 centistokes.
 We submit that ATF viscosity is far too thin for this application and think that the risk of long term wear is far too great.
-Again the AMSOIL 20W-50 has a viscosity of 20.4 centistokes and is designed for chaincase service.
-ATF is not designed for this type of service and frankly we don’t think that using it in chaincases is a good idea.
+AMSOIL 20W-50 has a viscosity of 20.4 centistokes.

 The second main reason that we recommend using 20W-50 motorcycle oil in the engine, transmission and primary chaincase is that you can buy one product for everything.
-You can keep one product on hand and bring one oil along on trips for top-ups.
-Not only does AMSOIL Synthetic 20W-50 work exceptionally well in all three holes, it keeps things simple.
+Therefore, you can keep one product on hand and bring one oil along on trips for top-ups.
+In conclusion, only does AMSOIL Synthetic 20W-50 work exceptionally well in all three holes, it keeps things simple.